lukechn99/github-quickstart/intro_computer_networks/09_transport_layer.md

 TCP segment is wayyy more complicated.
 acknowledgement number is the sequence number in reverse  + some other data... whattt?
 also uses a checksum, control info,
 Host A, sending a message of 1 byte to host B with sequence number 40 means that host B will send acknowledgement 40+1=41 back to show that it received the full message of length 1 byte.
+Acknowledgement comes in the form of the SEQ number + how many bytes were received.
+In the case of an errors, packets are resent.
+However, if Host B actually receives Host A's message, but the acknowledgement is lost, then there would be a duplicate packet sent.
+Another case that could cause duplication is if the connection takes too long and Host A times out, then Host A will resend before Host B even responds.

+### TCP Stop and Wait Protocol